Community

 The Street Tree Inventory

-• Provide an overview of the age, type, and condition of trees.
+• Reveals the species composition, age, and condition of community trees

 Conducting a tree inventory usually means hiring an arborist or consulting forester.
 The Community Forestry Program Work Team has developed a fast response or SWAT team approach to provide small communities with an inexpensive alternative.
-In this method, a Student Weekend-Arborist Team comes into the community and in one or two days, inventories all trees and planting spaces within the municipality.
-Alternatively, the method has also been adapted to use volunteers from the community.
+In this method, a Student Weekend Arborist Team performs a walking survey and, in one or two days, inventories all trees and planting spaces within the community.
 Find out how your community can participate at Conducting a street tree inventory.